Talen Horton-Tucker

-Talen Jalee Horton-Tucker (/'teɪlən/; born November 25, 2000) is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
+Talen Jalee Horton-Tucker (/'teɪlən/; born November 25, 2000) is an American professional basketball player for Fenerbahçe Beko of the Basketbol Süper Ligi (BSL) and the EuroLeague.
 Horton-Tucker played college basketball for the Iowa State Cyclones.

 Early life

-Born in Chicago, Horton–Tucker was raised on the Northside of Chicago in the Uptown neighborhood.
+Born in Chicago, Horton–Tucker was raised in Uptown, a neighborhood of Chicago.
 Horton–Tucker is the son of Shirley Horton and Marlin Tucker.
 For elementary school, Horton–Tucker attended St. Matthias Elementary School in Chicago, where he had his No. 5 jersey retired.

-High school career

 Horton–Tucker played at Simeon Career Academy where he helped the Wolverines to three straight City Championships.
 A four-star recruit in ESPN's ranking, he committed to Iowa State in October 2017, choosing the Cyclones over schools such as Illinois and Xavier.

 College career

 On November 20, 2018, Horton–Tucker scored a career-high 26 points and grabbed a career-high 14 rebounds in a win against Illinois.
 As a freshman, Horton–Tucker averaged 11.8 points, 4.9 rebounds, 2.3 assists and 1.3 steals in 27 minutes per game.
 Horton–Tucker declared for the 2019 NBA draft after his freshman season.